 Graduation with Honors from the South Carolina Honors College

-Honors College students have the opportunity to “graduate with Honors from the South Carolina Honors College.”
+Honors College students have the opportunity to “graduate with honors from the South Carolina Honors College.”
 This accomplishment is recognized on their transcript, their diploma, and during commencement.
 In order to graduate with honors, students must complete at least 45 credit hours of Honors College courses, including a minimum 3 credit hours of senior thesis or project.
-The course requirements must include one course each in English, laboratory science, the history of civilization, analytical reasoning, the humanities, the social sciences, and an outside the classroom experience (Beyond the Classroom) that could be either undergraduate research, an Honors service learning course, study away, or an internship.
+The course requirements must include one course each in English, laboratory science, the history of civilization, analytical reasoning, the humanities, the social sciences, and an outside the classroom experience that could be either undergraduate research, an Honors service learning course, study abroad, or outside South Carolina or internship experience.
 Honors College elective credits may be in any area.
 All Honors College students, regardless of their major, can complete these requirements.

 The Honors College offers two types of courses: courses that are unique to the Honors College and Honors College versions of courses offered by other academic units.
 Honors College sections of courses offered by other academic units carry the same departmental designator and number as their non-honors equivalent, but they have a “Hxx” section number (e.g., ENGL 101 , Section H01).
 Courses developed specifically for the Honors College are designated “SCHC.”
 While SCHC courses have no exact equivalent in the non-honors curriculum, every effort is made to ensure that these courses fulfill university core, major, minor, or cognate requirements.

 SCHC courses that are numbered 200 or higher, “proseminars,” are designed to be similar in style to graduate-level seminars and are taught, where possible, through the use of discussion rather than lecture.
 Normally no more than 18 students may enroll in an Honors College proseminar.